lotsandtranslation/lotsandtranslation.github.io/README.md

 # website

-This is the website code for http://lotsandtranslation.com
+This is the website code repository for http://lotsandtranslation.com